 Both the teams of Wholesale Credit Governance and Wholesale Credit Strategies have been working on management improvement initiatives.
-The Governance included in the calculation of delegation of office managers (Calculadora de Delegación de gerentes de oficinas) a system of visual signalling by sectors, new variables for consultation of delegation to support the evaluation, which resulted in lower times required in searching a number of sources.
-The Strategies team drove the initiative called Valida + for rating validation, with the majority of the qualified portfolio; in addition, PLAN RADAR was set up to safeguard portfolios, which enable the team to identify groups of customers vulnerable to the current juncture in Peru, which in turn led to preventive measures to be taken to prevent future contingencies from arising.
+The Governance included in the calculation of delegation of office managers (Calculadora de Delegación de gerentes de oficinas) a system of visual signaling by sectors, new variables for consultation of delegation to support the evaluation, which resulted in lower times required in searching a number of sources.
+The Strategies team drove the initiative called Valida + for rating validation, with most of the qualified portfolio; in addition, in safeguarding the portfolio, containment plans are being set up to identify groups of vulnerable customers, either via warning alerts in the relevant sector or considering a particular juncture that may trigger preventive management actions intended to prevent future contingencies from arising.
+Further, a Master Plan has been created as part of a long-term strategic plan for portfolio segmentation and identification of the most appropriate profiles to direct the network growth actions accordingly.

-Collection, Mitigation & Workout: It groups together the functions and processes necessary for the monitoring, nonpayment containment, collection, recoveries and the divestment of the portfolio with problems, both from retail and wholesale banking, achieving crossway efficiencies in the processes, as well as in the external management channels (collection agencies, calls, and law firms) and internal (network of offices).
+Collection, Mitigation & Workout: It groups together the functions and processes necessary for the monitoring, nonpayment containment, collection, recoveries and the divestment of the portfolio with problems, from retail and wholesale banking and CIB, achieving crossway efficiencies in the processes, as well as in the external management channels (collection agencies, calls, and law firms) and internal (network of offices).
 The major sub-units are the following:

-- (i) Retail Credit Early Default, a team charged with the recovery of the preventive and unpaid retail portfolio. - (ii) Wholesale Credit Early Default, a team charged with managing the wholesale portfolio with payment difficulties and leading the sub-unit of Individual Classification, which assesses the Bank's non-retail customer portfolio to determine its rating and required level of provision, in consistency with the SBS and BBVA Group standards. - (iii) Strategy, Governance & Management, a team that articulates collections and recoveries by means of initiatives, pilots and other projects that support data-processing an analysis. - (iv) Retail Credit Late Default, a team charged with the court-ordered secured and off-court recovery and write-off of the retail portfolio. - (v) Wholesale Credit Late Default, a team charged with highest number of loans via court-ordered recoveries of the wholesale portfolio.

-vi) IRBSA & Guarantees, a team charged with management and administration of commercialization of real-estate properties and other properties and setting the policies for the comprehensive management of guarantees.
+- (i) Retail Credit Early Default, a team charged with the recovery of the preventive and unpaid retail portfolio. - (ii) Wholesale Credit Early Default, a team charged with managing the wholesale portfolio with payment difficulties and leading the sub-unit of Individual Classification, which assesses the Bank's non-retail customer portfolio to determine its rating and required level of provision, in consistency with the SBS and BBVA Group standards. - Strategy, Governance & Management, a team that articulates collections and recoveries by means of initiatives, pilots and other projects that support data-processing an analysis. - (iv) Retail Credit Late Default, a team charged with the court-ordered secured and off-court recovery and write-off of the retail portfolio. - (v) Wholesale Credit Late Default, a team charged with highest number of loans via court-ordered recoveries of the wholesale portfolio. - vi) IRBSA & Guarantees, a team charged with management and administration of commercialization of real-estate properties and other properties and setting the policies for the comprehensive management of guarantees.